zimeke/Arduino-Clone/README.md

   PCB without components
 </p>

 After designing the PCB layout, I had the board manufactured by JLCPCB.
-I ordered the components from Digi-Key, which I soldered onto the PCB by hand.
-For the soldering process, I utsed the following tools:
+I ordered the components from Digi-Key, which I soldered on the PCB by hand.
+For the soldering process, I used the following tools:
 * Flux: EDSYN FL 22 R & Stannol 165018 F-SW 26
 * Solder: STANNOL HF32
 * Tweezers